GOAT: Lifecycle marketing strategy for scalable growth

 Additionally, Mike reports that his growth analytics team, now devoid of the need to manually import/export data between tools and build suppression lists, is able to spend time on core analytics work.
 Without mParticle, Mike says, his team would not have been able to build the MTA models, CLTV models, and incrementality models that they now leverage, or to run the tests needed to understand if their remarketing efforts were actually working.
 Mike now tells his growth analytics team, “You can focus on the fun stuff now, and not the mundane stuff.”

-To learn more about how mParticle makes it easier to streamline your data pipeline and drive growth, you can step into our platform demo and explore mParticle for yourself here.
+To learn more about how mParticle makes it easier to use your customer data to orchestrate targeted experiences, you can explore our data-driven personalization capabilities here.

 Latest from mParticle